apache/drill/_docs/query-data/070-query-sys-tbl.md

 ## Querying System Tables

-The following sections show examples of queries against the system tables available in the sys database/schema.
+The following sections show examples of queries against the system tables available in the sys database.

 ###Querying the drillbits Table